radius-project/blog/radblog/content/posts/2025/radius-v0.54.0-release/index.md

 ---
-date: "2025-12-17"
+date: "2025-12-18"
-title: "Announcing Radius v0.54.0"
+title: "Announcing Radius v0.54"
-linkTitle: "Radius v0.54.0"
+linkTitle: "Radius v0.54"
 author: "Radius Team"
 type: blog
 ---

-Today, we’re excited to announce the release of Radius v0.54.0!
-This update brings several improvements and fixes to enhance your experience with Radius.
-Whether you’re a developer or platform engineer, this release focuses on making your workflows smoother and more reliable.
+Today, we’re excited to announce the release of Radius v0.54.
+This update brings several improvements and fixes detailed below.
 You can find the full release notes on our [GitHub releases page](https://github.com/radius-project/radius/releases/tag/v0.54.0).

 If you’re new to Radius, it’s a cloud-native application platform designed to simplify the deployment and management of Applications.
 To get started, visit our [getting started guide](https://docs.radapp.io/getting-started/) and learn how to install Radius and create your first app.